10 June 2019

 The Notice of Annual General Meeting contains certain items of business which are of a technical nature and are therefore explained below:

-Resolution 11 seeks shareholder authority for the directors of the Company to make market purchases of Ordinary Shares in accordance with the provisions of the Law.
+Resolution 13 seeks shareholder authority for the directors of the Company to make market purchases of Ordinary Shares in accordance with the provisions of the Law.
 In some circumstances companies may find it advantageous to use surplus funds to purchase their own shares in the market.
 This can lead to increases in net asset value per share on those shares not purchased.
-The directors of the Company confirm that they will only purchase Ordinary Shares where they believe the effect would be to increase net asset value per share and would be in the best interests of shareholders.
+The directors of the Company [have no present intention of exercising this authority and] confirm that they will only purchase Ordinary Shares where they believe the effect would be to increase net asset value per share and would be in the best interests of shareholders.

-The buy back of the Ordinary Shares referred to in Resolution 11 will allow the Company to cancel such shares or hold them as treasury shares.
+Resolution 13 specifies the minimum and maximum prices which may be purchased under this authority.
+The authority will expire at the conclusion of the Company's next annual general meeting or on the date falling 18 months from the date of the passing of this resolution.
+The buy back of the Ordinary Shares referred to in Resolution 13 will allow the Company to cancel such shares or hold them as treasury shares.

-Generally, the directors may only allot shares or securities in the Company (or grant rights to subscribe for, or to convert any security into, shares in the Company) if they have been authorised to do so by shareholders and they must first offer such shares or securities to shareholders in proportion to their existing holdings.
-If passed, in addition to any existing power and authority granted to the Directors, the special resolution will authorise the directors to allot shares in the Company (and to grant rights to subscribe for, or to convert any security into, shares in the Company) up to an additional 44,995,209 Ordinary Shares of no par value as if pre-emption rights did not apply to such allotment immediately following the adoption of this resolution.
+Generally, the directors may only allot shares or securities in the Company (or grant rights to subscribe for, or to convert any security into, shares in the Company) for cash if they have been authorised to do so by shareholders and they must first offer such shares or securities to shareholders in proportion to their existing holdings.
+If passed, in addition to any existing power and authority granted to the Directors, the special resolution will authorise the directors to allot shares in the Company (and to grant rights to subscribe for, or to convert any security into, shares in the Company) up to an additional 54,894,155 Ordinary Shares of no par value (representing approximately 10% of the Company's issued ordinary share capital as at 5 June 2019 (being the latest practicable date prior to the publication of this document) as if pre-emption rights did not apply to such allotment immediately following the adoption of this resolution.